satco-minerals/satco-minerals.github.io/products/OPC-Clinker/index.md

 ---

 ## Packaging & Logistics
+At SATCO, we provide flexible packaging solutions designed to meet the logistical requirements of any construction site or export destination, ensuring product integrity during transport.

 * **Bulk Shipment:** Available in bulk via vessels (geared/gearless) or railcars.
 * **Big Bags:** 1.5 MT to 2 MT jumbo bags for specialized handling.
 * **Storage:** Stored in moisture-controlled silos to maintain chemical stability.